vuestorefront/shopware-pwa/docs/landing/cookbook/README.md

 ### How a custom theme can be resolved by shopware-pwa:

 1. shopware-pwa looks for the local directory with corresponding name, as same as the theme provided in `shopware-pwa.config.js` sample above.
-So `<PROJECT_ROOT_DIR>/very-own-theme` will be checked if the compatible\* theme is located.
+So `<PROJECT_ROOT_DIR>/very-own-theme` will be checked if the compatible theme (the nuxt structure) is located.

 2. shopware-pwa tries to resolve the package from npm, located in your `node_modules`, so if you already have a theme installed via npm or yarn in project's directory, you are able to use it.